 If decentralization has such an important role in helping to solve the ownership question then what is it?

-First, I want to point out that decentralization is one of three architectures, along with distributed and centralized, that can be used when building a network.
-When using a blockchain application it isn’t either decentralized or not.
+Decentralization is one of three architectures, along with distributed and centralized, that can be used when building a network.
+A blockchain application isn’t either decentralized or not.
 There is a spectrum of features of the network that put it on a sliding scale of decentralization.

 Here is a definition of decentralization from the Amazon Web Services website:

-“In blockchain, decentralization refers to the transfer of control and decision-making from a centralized entity (individual, organization, or group thereof) to a distributed network.”2
+“In blockchain, decentralization refers to the transfer of control and decision-making from a centralized entity (individual, organization, or group thereof) to a distributed network.”